-The Dove Lake Circuit is the most popular and easily-accessible trails in the Cradle Mountain – Lake St Claire National Park, Tasmania.
+The Dove Lake Circuit is the most popular and easily-accessible trail in the Cradle Mountain-Lake St Claire National Park, Tasmania.
 Read this complete guide to the hike, including useful tips on how to get here and photos from Dove Lake.

 A visit to Tasmania just isn’t complete without first visiting the fabled Cradle Country.
 This region is one of the most spectacular wilderness areas in Australia, One of the most popular ways to take in the beauty of Cradle Mountain and its alpine lakes is the short hike known as Dove Lake Circuit.

 In this quick guide, I’ll detail everything you need to know about the hike, including useful tips on getting to the National Park, what to expect and photos from my recent visit.